 Public Access Computers: The library has 14 public access computers for patrons to use.
 They are equipped with Microsoft Office Suite and high speed internet service.
 All computers are connected to a printer which can print black & white or color pages.
 There is a charge of 25¢/page for B & W printing and $1.00/page for color printing.
 A daily guest computer pass is available for $1/day for non-patrons.

 The library also has four early literacy stations that provide educational games appropriate for pre-readers and beginning readers.
 One of the stations is bi-lingual (English and Spanish) and both are located in the children’s area.

-WiFi Connection: You are welcome to visit the library with your laptop and use our wi-fi connection free of charge.
+WiFi Connection: You are welcome to visit the library with your laptop, tablet or phone and use our wi-fi connection free of charge.

 Recycle printer cartridges at the library: Bring your used printer cartridges (any brand) to the library for recycling.
 Staples will give the library credit when we turn in the used cartridges.
 That credit can be used to buy copy paper and other office supplies that the library needs.
 We greatly appreciate everyone who continues to bring in their toner and printer cartridges.